jacksonisidor/March-Madness-Predictor/README.md

   - `single_matchup_SVM_predictor.ipynb`: The optimization of an SVM model that predicts the winner of single matchups between two teams using various statistcs
   - `single_matchup_XGB_predictor.ipynb`: The optimization of an XGBoost model that predicts the winner of single matchups between two teams using various statistcs
   - `full_bracket_simulator.ipynb`: Optimizing a full bracket simulator (rather than single matchups) using custom simulation pipelines and scoring metrics

+#### 2024 Simulation
   - `MM2024Simulation.ipynb`: Training the optimized simulator on all available historical data to predict the 2024 March Madness bracket (results coming soon)
+  - `Bracket_2024.pdf`: The bracket outputted by the simulation.
+The results of this bracket will be avaiable at the end of the tournament in April